 Raasay – Rona – Loch Torridon

-On Saturday May 14, I left Paris very early and drove all the way to Scotland (save the channel crossing on a ferry).
+On Saturday May 14, I left Paris very early and drove to Scotland.
 I arrived in Kyleakin on Skye very late the same day.
 The last leg between Fort William and Kyle of Lochalsh had been tricky because some large animals were standing in the dark by the roadside.
-I pitched my tent in the grassy backyard of the Backpackers hostel and eventually enjoyed some well deserved rest.
+I pitched my tent in the grassy backyard of the Backpackers hostel and eventually enjoyed some well-deserved rest.